ACADEMIC SCHEDULE & STUDENT WORKLOAD

 9. ACADEMIC DEGREE CANDIDACY

-All degree students must complete at least three certificate programs or complete a professional degree before they are considered for academic degree candidacy.
+All degree students must complete at least two certificate programs or complete a professional degree before they are considered for academic degree candidacy.